 template <class T > struct is_pointer;

-This template accepts a parameter T (Trait class) to specify whether T is a pointer or not.
+This template allows for the inclusion of a parameter T (Trait class) to indicate whether T is a pointer or not.

-- If the type is a pointer, it returns true.
+- Returns true if the type is a pointer.

-- If the type is not a pointer, it returns false.
+- Returns false if the type is not a pointer.

 template <typename T>